 If you have osteoporosis, or its precursor, osteopenia, it’s important to maintain your bone health.
 Weight-bearing and resistance exercises can help increase bone density and decrease the risk of fractures.

-Also to read : How Does Participating in Improvisational Theater Influence Mental Agility?
+Have you seen this : How Does Participating in Improvisational Theater Influence Mental Agility?

 Weight-bearing exercises are movements that force you to work against gravity while staying upright.
 These exercises can be high-impact, such as running, or low-impact, like walking.
 For individuals with osteoporosis, low-impact weight-bearing exercises are generally safer and more beneficial.